nabing259/covid19_casestudy/Covid19_casestudy/Covid19_Dashboard/README.md

 # Covid-19 Dashboard

-A Streamlit-powered interactive dashboard for visualizing and analyzing global COVID-19 data, enhanced with AI-generated insights using Google Gemini.
+A Streamlit-powered interactive dashboard for visualising and analysing global COVID-19 data, enhanced with AI-generated insights using Google Gemini.

 ---